derrick-lim-2019/image-perception/README.md

 # How to run application

 ## Important notes:
+- This is Group 3's implementation of the Supermarket Group Project for CS424 Image Perception
+- This implementation involves a hosting server and an application
 - Application was developed using a Linux Distribution (Ubuntu) with a CUDA-enabled GPU, and inference mode is run using a GPU.
 - Mobile Application is built only for Android devices